+Eudiometer Set Up and Reaction
-4. Obtain a eudiometer tube and stopper size 00 (with holes).
-Use the burette clamp to hold it in place, open end up.

-5. Add \sim 10-mL of 6M HCl (aq) to the eudiometer tube using a small funnel.
-Then add blue tap water to the eudiometer carefully and slowly until it is filled to the brim (see Figure on the last page).

-6. Hang the Mg ball inside the open end of the eudiometer, ~2-cm down from the top.
-Then insert the stopper into this end, and, while holding it in place, quickly invert the entire tube into your largest beaker 3/4 filled with water.
-Clamp the tube in the water in the upside down position or simply hold the tube.

-7. The reaction will occur as soon as the acid diffuses down the tube and reaches the Mg ribbon.
-As hydrogen gas is generated it will fill the eudiometer by forcing the water out of the tube and into the beaker via water displacement.
+- 4. Obtain a eudiometer tube and stopper size 00 (with holes).
+Use the burette clamp to hold it in place, open end up. - 5.
+I will add ~10-mL of 6M HCl (aq) to the eudiometer tubes and you will need to obtain the tubes from the front of the classroom.
+Then add colored tap water to the eudiometer carefully until it is filled to the ~50 mL mark. (see Figure 1). - 6.
+Hang the Mg ball inside the open end of the eudiometer, ~2-cm down from the top.
+Then insert the stopper into this end, and, while holding it in place, quickly invert the entire tube into your largest beaker 3⁄4 filled with water.
+Clamp the tube in the water in the upside down position (see Figure 2). - 7.
+The reaction will occur as soon as the acid diffuses down the tube and reaches the Mg ribbon.
+As hydrogen gas is generated it will fill the eudiometer by forcing the water out of the tube and into the beaker via water displacement (see Figure 2).
 Allow the reaction to proceed until no Mg is left and no further gas is formed.
+Gently tap the eudiometer to dislodge any trapped gas.
 This should take 3-5 minutes.

-8. To ensure that the pressure of hydrogen (and water vapor) in the eudiometer is equal to atmospheric pressure, the level of the water inside the tube must be the same as the level of water outside the tube.
-To achieve this, transfer both the tube and the beaker of water into the large bucket of water in the sink.
-Then raise or lower the tube until the internal and external water levels are equal.
-This step may not always be necessary, depending on the volume of gas collected.

-Q1.
-After equalizing the water levels (if necessary), record the following measurements in a data table.
-You will need to conduct a second trial, so plan accordingly on your data table.
+Measurements

-The volume of hydrogen gas collected (read directly from the eudiometer scale), in mL

-The temperature of the hydrogen gas collected, in °C. This can be measured by first removing the stopper then placing the thermometer directly in the eudiometer (keep the tube inverted so the gas does not readily escape).
-It is also acceptable to assume that the temperature of the hydrogen gas is the same as the temperature of the water bath, especially if you wait a while before making your measurements.

-The atmospheric pressure (use the lab barometer), in mm Hg

-The temperature of the water in the plastic tub (use the thermometer), in $^\circ C$

-The vapor pressure of water at the above temperature (obtain from Table on page 2), in mm Hg
+- 9. Record the following measurements: - The volume of hydrogen gas collected (read directly from the eudiometer scale), in mL - The temperature of the hydrogen gas collected, in °C. This can be measured by first removing the stopper then placing the thermometer directly in the eudiometer (keep the tube inverted so the gas does not readily escape).
+It is also acceptable to assume that the temperature of the hydrogen gas is the same as the temperature of the water bath, especially if you wait a while before making your measurements. - The atmospheric pressure (use the lab barometer), in inHg - The temperature of the water in the plastic tub (use the thermometer), in °C - The vapor pressure of water at the above temperature (obtain from Table on page 2), in mmHg - The pH of the solution in the large beaker that was filled 3/4 full using a pH sensor. - 10.
+When finished, repeat this entire procedure a second time with a fresh piece of magnesium ribbon.
+Find the average of the two values and calculate the percentage error for R. - 11.
+Calculate the concentration of the hydronium ions in the large beaker solution using the pH you measured from the last bullet of #9. - 12.
+Explain how your results would change if you repeated this experiment with sulfuric acid.

-- Q2.
-Calculate the experimental value for the ideal gas law constant.
-Show your work. - Q3.
-Calculate the percentage error for the ideal gas law constant. - Q4.
-List at least four factors that could have led to any systematic or random errors.

-Self-assess your lab report using the checklist/rubric
+Write your claim and summary based on the evidence collected.
+Brainstorm ideas for collecting gas emissions from the STEM garden compost piles.